-For the funds ESG Equities at Work and ESG Bonds at Work part of the CapitalatWork Foyer Umbrella SICAV CapitalatWork considers the principal adverse impacts (PAIs) of investment decisions on sustainability factors and has put in place due diligence policies with respect to monitoring those impacts.
+For the funds ESG Equities at Work and ESG Bonds at Work part of the CapitalatWork Foyer Umbrella SICAV and for the fund Equities Plus at Work part of the CapitalatWork Equities Plus SICAV, CapitalatWork considers the principal adverse impacts (PAIs) of investment decisions on sustainability factors and has put in place due diligence policies with respect to monitoring those impacts.
 Aligned with the strategy of these products, CapitalatWork also excludes those investments not compliant with the principal adverse impact performed through UN Global Compact, sector and controversies' checks.

-For these funds, CapitalatWork approaches PAIs of investee companies through the application of a norm-based approach exclusion.
+For these funds, CapitalatWork approaches PAIs of investee companies through the application of a normbased approach exclusion.
 CapitalatWork follows the UN Global Compact standards principles that act as the basis to meet fundamental responsibilities relying on Human Rights, Labor Rights, the Environment and Anti-Corruption, followed by a sector and a controversy exclusion check.
-Additionally, for these funds, a best-in-class security selection is in place aligned with their ESG strategy.
+Additionally, for these funds, a bestin-class security selection is in place aligned with their ESG strategy.